NikodemMierski/ClusteringCI/README.md

 - find the values of epsilon for which the variance of local Shannon entropy is the highest,
 - plot the variance of local Shannon entropy as a function of epsilon for constant N = 5 and constant a = 2.

+### The file gcm_hdbscan.py:

+- performs an automated method for detecting chaotic itinerancy on grid of parameters in the GCM model,
+- computes the average time in noise and the fraction of the total variance captured by the first principal component obtained through PCA,
+- visualizes both measures as heatmaps on the parameter grid.

 ### Remarks:

 - In gcm_dbscan.py and gauss_dbscan.py, the DBSCAN parameters are predefined for the considered parameter values of these models.

-- In gcm_dbscan.py and gaussian_dbscan.py, the considered epsilon values are those with the highest variance of local entropy identified in gcm_entropy.py and gaussian_entropy.py
+- In gcm_dbscan.py and gaussian_dbscan.py, the considered epsilon values correspond to those with one of the highest variances of local entropy identified in gcm_entropy.py and gaussian_entropy.py.